 Yes, I love McCormick and how they make spices easily accessible.
 So naturally, when I got an invite to the McCormick Flavor Nation Festival, I was more than eager to go.

 The festival brought together aficionados and homemakers, so we could have fun with great food and music.
-Moreover, the event placed the highlight on McCormick’s meal recipe mixes.
+Moreover, the event placed the highlight on McCormick’s meal recipe mixes (from kare kare and caldereta recipe mixes to Cajun marinade and Korean marinade mixes).
 These mixes are great for those who would love to capture the goodness of McCormick’s spices without having to experiment in the kitchen.
-If you are the type who can’t cook to save your life, or you simply prefer following a structured recipe, these mixes are just the thing for you.
-They will make life easier for you in the kitchen.
+If you are the type who can’t cook to save your life, or you simply prefer to follow a structured recipe, these mixes are just the thing for you.
+They will make life in the kitchen easier for you.

 The Flavor Nation Festival was also graced by the presence of a curated selection of concessionaires, including Down to Earth, Ice Pops MNL, and Primo Wagyu.
 And of course, there were the Jensen and the Flips and Tandems ’91 to keep us entertained with great music.

 The event was co-presented by F&B Report, the leading food service magazine in the Philippines.

 Author: Tahna de Veyra

 Voracious eater.
 Coffee dependent.
 Book sniffer.
 Music addict.
 Profound thinker.
 Certified ambivert.
 Life-hungry maverick.
 Nonchalant realist.
 Hesitant blogger.
 Consultant / Writer / Researcher for Propelrr.
 Digital Marketing Consultant / Copywriter for Techy7.